 It may sound simple, but one of the best ways to improve both morale and productivity in the workplace is by recognizing the achievements of the people that work there.
 As a manager, it’s your job to identify employees who have demonstrated both hard work and commitment.

-Don’t make the mistake of limiting this to the working lives of staff though, as let’s face it; people have a lot more going on in their lives than what happens in the office.
+Don’t make the mistake of limiting this to the working lives of staff though, as let’s face it; people have a lot more going on in their lives than what happens in work.
 If someone competed in a sports event, helped to raise money for a charity or speaking at an event, don’t hesitate to recognize their achievements in front of your entire team.
 It may be a small gesture, but things like this can have a profound effect on the motivation and productivity of staff.

 3) Improve the lighting